 What to Do If Your Loved One Died in an Accident in Tennessee

-Our wrongful death attorneys have outlined a basic guide for bereaved family members to follow after a sudden loss.
+Our wrongful death attorneys in Franklin have outlined a basic guide for bereaved family members to follow after a sudden loss.
 Not all of these steps may apply in your case, but we hope it will help you get your bearings and regain some control at this difficult time.

 After a loved one’s sudden passing, you may need to: